SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-distro-collector/troubleshooting-and-faqs.md

 ### Answer

-Most likely the issue is because the `config.YAML` file is misformed.
+Most likely the issue is because the `config.YAML` file is malformed.
 Make sure that it is a valid YAML with appropriate indentation.

 ### Question